tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 kubectl create ns mysql-cluster
 ```
 #### Create a ServiceAccount and RoleBinding
 First, you will need to create a service account and rolebinding for the MySQL Operator to use when spinning up resources on your Kubernetes cluster.
-Create a file called `serviceAccount.yaml` which contains the text below:
+Create a file called `serviceAccount.yaml` with the following contents:

 ```
 apiVersion: v1